MichaelPaonam/offsides/README.md

 ## Why AMD

-The MI300X's 192GB unified HBM3 memory fits the 90B parameter Llama 3.2 Vision model on a single device — no model sharding required.
+The MI300X's 192GB unified HBM3 memory fits Qwen-VL 72B on a single device — no model sharding required.
+This enables real-time conversational inference where users can ask follow-up questions without latency spikes from cross-device communication.
 ROCm provides native PyTorch compatibility, so the pipeline runs without CUDA-specific rewrites.

 ## License